hydricAcid/assign2b/README.md

 - Data is normalized per SCATS site using `MinMaxScaler`.
 - Evaluation is based on RMSE and MAE.

+---

+## 📬 Contact

+For questions or improvements, reach out to your project supervisor or instructor.

+---

 > Built for COS30019 Assignment 2B, 2025 Semester 1.